 About our home for innovative science and engineering companies

-Since Unit DX opened its doors in 2017, our members have been responsible for a portion of deep tech capital raised at seed level in the South West of England.
+Since we opened the doors of our first incubator space in St Philips, Bristol in 2017, our members have been responsible for a portion of deep tech capital raised at seed level in the South West of England.
 Our members contribute to tackling global challenges by, for example, developing next-generation battery technologies, targeted therapeutics, and alternatives to broad spectrum antibiotics.
 Together, we support around 145 scientific sector jobs in the West of England.

-In the last three years Unit DX has supported 57 different member companies, 89% of which are still active.
+In the last three years our first incubator has supported 57 different member companies, 89% of which are still active.

 The past year I’ve been delighted to see some of our members take the next step of their business journey and move into premises of their own.
-In August 2019, Inductosense expanded into their own R&D and manufacturing space a mile down the road after nearly two years of calling Unit DX their home.
+In August 2019, Inductosense expanded into their own R&D and manufacturing space a mile down the road after nearly two years of calling our incubators space their home.
 After a 16 month residency, the GM Scientific Team secured a unit just outside Bristol where they’ve created their own lab to scale up production.